Iron and steel industry in the United States: Integrated steel mills

 In 2017, there were 9 operating integrated steel mills in the United States (plus one idled), down from 13 in 2000.
 Integrated mills produced 31% of the steel produced in the US.

 In an integrated steel mill, iron ore is reduced to metallic iron.
 In the US, this is done in blast furnaces and since 2014 again using direct reduced iron furnaces in Nucor's plant in Louisiana as well as another DRI plant (producing a compactified version of DRI called hot briquetted iron, or HBI) in Texas by Voestalpine.
 Some of the iron from the blast furnaces is converted to steel; today this is done in basic oxygen furnaces.
 Iron ore, coke, and flux are fed into the blast furnace and heated.
 The coke reduces the iron oxide in the ore to metallic iron, and the molten mass separates into slag and iron.
 Some of the iron from the blast furnace is cooled, and marketed as pig iron; the rest flows into basic oxygen furnaces, where it is converted into steel.
 Iron and steel scrap may be added to both the blast furnace and the basic iron furnace.

 US Steel operates a number of integrated steel mills, including the Gary Works in Gary, Indiana.
 They also operate the Edgar Thomson Works, which is the iron- and steel-making unit of the Mon Valley Works, which includes three other related plants.
-The Company operates the Great Lakes Works, and Granite City Works.
+The company operates the Great Lakes Works, and Granite City Works.

 Cleveland-Cliffs operates every integrated steel mill: in East Chicago, Indiana, Burns Harbor, Indiana, and Cleveland, Ohio.

-In 2020, Cleveland Cliffs acquired AK Steel Corporation along with its three integrated steel mills, one in Middletown, Ohio, Dearborn, Michigan and the other in Ashland, Kentucky.
-The Ashland Works is no longer active and has been demolished.